surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/relations/comp_aux.md

 # **comp:aux**

-The `comp:aux` relation is used for arguments of auxiliaries.
+The `comp:aux` relation is used for the argument of auxiliaries.

 <div>
 <conll>